envoyproxy/gateway/docs/intro/index.rst

 ============

 Envoy Gateway is an open source project for managing Envoy Proxy as a standalone or Kubernetes-based application gateway.
-It uses the Gateway API as its sole configuration language.
+It uses the [Gateway APIs](https://gateway-api.sigs.k8s.io/) as its sole configuration language.

 Many things are in the scope of Envoy Gateway.
 Many things are not.
 Many things (like support for non-Kubernetes instances) will be in scope later,